 All language is polysemous to one degree on another (which is why words like polysemous exist), not just the language of the Quran.

-It doesn’t take great scholarship [to understand the apparent contradiction of taking the peaceful bits literally and not the nasty bits]; it just takes commonsense to understand the Quran.
+It doesn’t take great scholarship [to understand the apparent contradiction of taking the peaceful bits literally, but not the nasty bits, which require scholarship]; it just takes commonsense to understand the Quran.
 The Quran itself mentions the polysemous nature of some verses and how some people will try to extract a dubious interpretation from them.

-If it’s polysemous, then who is to say what the limits are on specific interpretation?
+If it’s polysemous, then who is to say what the limits are on specific interpretations?

 ISIS can use that very same principle to claim that those Muslims that tell us, “Islam is a religion of peace and there is no requirement for violent Jihad,” are the ones extracting a dubious interpretation.